 Putter

-It weighs 51g and comes in seven colors to match your golf gear.
+It weighs 51g and comes in seven colors if you like your gear to match.

 Essential Golf Balls